DataBrazil/MachineLearning/README.md

 # MachineLearning
-Data related to machine learning projects about supervise classification of bills of law related to health and other themes.
+Data related to machine learning projects about supervised classification of Brazilian bills of law related to health and other themes.